Can a Night Guard Hurt Your Teeth?

 Dental Night Guards Side Effects

 Unfortunately, there’s always the risk of side effects with nightguards.
 If you’re ever thinking “my night guard hurts my jaw” immediately contact your dentist to resolve the issue.
 Since your night guard is meant to resolve your jaw pain and treat your TMJ, if there is significantly increased pain or stiffness reach out to get the problem addressed.
 Dental night guard side effects should not be severely impacting your life.
-While there may be some stiffness or soreness as your jaw adjusts, if there is any sharp pain or bleeding contact your dentist immediately.
+While there may be some stiffness or soreness as your jaw adjusts, if there is any sharp pain or bleeding in emergency situations contact your dentist immediately.
 An over the counter mouth guard may have an increased risk of side effects, so be prepared to change to a custom night guard if over the counter is causing discomfort.

 If you want to protect your teeth and provide some relief from TMJ pain, a night guard is an excellent solution and is available at a local TMJ clinic.
 For more information about TMJ pain, treatments, and night guard options, give us a call at Markham 7 Dental today.